-- Completion of all content area and education coursework with a minimum 2.75 GPA and no grade lower than a "C-"; - A minimum overall TCU GPA of 2.75; - Completion and documentation of all field-based coursework and hours (TAC § 228.35 (e)(1)(A&B)); - Successful completion of Senior Seminar EDEC/EDMS/EDUC 30001: Professional Practice Seminar; and - Demonstration of high professional, ethical and relational standards of behavior, appropriate emotional control, and communication (oral, written and technological) with adults, children and fellow students.
+- Completion of all content area and education coursework with a minimum 2.75 GPA and no grade lower than a "C"; - A minimum overall TCU GPA of 2.75; - Completion of the modules required by the Texas Education Agency regarding recognizing/intervening/referral services for emotional-behavioral concerns of students; - Successful completion of Senior Seminar EDEC/EDMS/EDSE 30001: Professional Practice Seminar. - Demonstration of high professional, ethical and relational standards of behavior, appropriate emotional control, and communication (oral, written and technological) with adults, children and fellow students.

-Applications for student teaching are due by February 1 for fall clinical teaching and September 1 for spring clinical teaching.
-The Teacher Education Program admissions committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation).
-Any exception to these clinical teaching standards must be approved by the program faculty and the College of Education dean and/or the college's Texas Education Agency approved educator preparation program designee.
+Applications for student teaching are due by May 1 for fall student teaching and October 1 for spring student teaching.
+The Admissions Committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation).
+Any exception to these student teaching standards must be approved by the program faculty and the College of Education dean and/or designee.